Johnw7789/forge/README.md

 # Disclaimer
 This project was published for educational purposes ONLY.
-I am not responsible for any individual who may modify it for the intent of malicious or harmful purposes.
+Using this software is entirely your responsibility.

 # About this project
 Forge is an advanced account generator and toolkit that uses various bot evasion techniques to bypass restrictions on making accounts.
 Not a single automated browser is used, all automation is executed through http requests using a matching user-agent and tls fingerprint combination along with proper header order.